CNEC Christian College: Campus

 The school, with a floor area 100,000 square feet (9,300 square metre), comprises three teaching blocks (namely Hoi Tak Complex, Hau Ching Complex and Tak Shing Hall) with lift tower installed, a new teaching purposed wing besides Hoi Tak Complex was also founded few years ago, a covered playground, two basketball courts with nine basketball nets, two volleyball courts, two memorial gardens and a six-lane running track.
 A gym room is renovated locating in the ground floor of the campus.
+The school renovated the outdoors sports ground during the academic year 2021.

 Quiz Team

-CNEC Christian College has long been famous for its Quiz Team (quizbowl) which has been joining every major quiz competition in Hong Kong since the 80's.
+CNEC Christian College has long been famous for its Quiz Team (quizbowl) which has been joining every major quiz competition in Hong Kong since the 80s.
 According to unofficial sources, over 75% of prizes of the college were won by the Quiz Team.

 The Annual dinner of Quiz Team is often held in August, in which current members and teachers in charge are in the list of invitation, distinguished alumni are also invited to join the high table.

-The incumbent heads of the team are Mr. Ng Kar-Ho, Mr. Cheng Chi-Sing and Mr. Yip Chik-Wing.
+The incumbent heads of the team are Mr. Ng Kar-Ho, Mr. Cheng Chi-Sing and Mr. Yip Gai Yik.